The Science of Category Design

-Play Bigger initiated our research agenda to study the science and data of how categories are defined, developed and dominated.
+We initiated our research agenda to study the science and data of how categories are defined, developed and dominated.

-We worked for more than 20 years as operators and coaches, and have interviewed 100s of the technology industry’s brightest minds to understand the business discipline and strategy of category design and category timing.
+We worked for more than 20 years as operators and coaches, and have interviewed hundreds of the technology industry’s brightest minds to understand the business discipline and strategy of category design and category timing.

 We used advanced data science techniques to gain insights into valuation/market cap growth to better understand how and when category and company value is formed.
 And, through this work, we are delusional enough to think we have made some important new discoveries.

-This excerpt updates our thinking based on questions from readers and our new 6-10 Law.Get the Chapter 2 Updated Excerpt
+This excerpt updates our thinking based on questions from readers and our new 6-10 Law.

+Speed as a competitive weapon has always mattered.
+Entrepreneurs, CEOs and venture capitalists (VCs) have been focused on speed-based strategies like “time to market” and “first mover advantage” for decades.
+A new dimension of speed has emerged that we call Time to Market Cap (TTMC) a new metric that measures valuation / market cap growth.
 By looking at companies through the TTMC lens, we can discover strategic trends in tech start-ups and understand when to execute the right category design play at the right time.